 Our Bodies, Our Lives: Health Education for Living with HIV/AIDS

-On Saturday, October 9, 2010, Pacific College San Diego held a local conference on HIV and AIDS health education and awareness at the Manchester Grand Hyatt.
-This conference was made possible by the National Library of Medicine (NLM) Award for 2009-2011 to reach out to the San Diego community with a series of local informative conferences to assist the public in finding health resources that are close at hand.
-Hosted by Naomi Broering and Gregory Chauncey of Pacific College, the conference included presentations by David Nash (National Library of Medicine), Terry Cunningham (Chief of STD/HIV Branch for Public Health Services, San Diego County), and Thomas Kouo, L.Ac.
+On Saturday, October 9, 2010, Pacific College San Diego held a Conference on HIV and AIDS health education and awareness at the Manchester Grand Hyatt.
+It was made possible by a National Library of Medicine (NLM) Award for 2009-2011 to reach the San Diego community with a series of local workshops to offer health information resources from NLM.
+Hosted by Naomi Broering and Gregory Chauncey from PCOM Library, the conference speakers also included David Nash (NLM), Terry Cunningham (Chief of STD/HIV Branch for Public Health Services, San Diego County), and Thomas Kouo, DAOM, L.Ac.
 (PCOM Alum).
-Offering a new approach to those who need HIV information, this conference was to increase the awareness of free, reliable, online resources, including the NLM, National Institute of Health (NIH), MedlinePlus, PubMed, and the NIH AIDS Info System.
+Offering a new approach to those who need HIV information, the sessions increased awareness of free, reliable, online resources, including the NLM/NIH's), MedlinePlus, PubMed, and NIH AIDS Info System.

 Click below to view these presentations on YouTube: